Adelaide Hasse: Los Angeles Public Library

 At the age of 20, Hasse was hired on at the LAPL for $40 a month.
-Melvin Dewey's school had opened two years earlier, but there is no record of Hasse attending.
+Melvil Dewey's school had opened two years earlier, but there is no record of Hasse attending.
 Hasse honed her craft through practical experience, diving into her work with a passion and eagerness that she managed to retain for the remainder of career.
 In her first six years of library work, she and Kelso developed the LAPL's collection from 6,000 items to 42,000 items.
 The two also worked to make the LAPL more user-friendly by offering free borrowing privileges, adding additional weekend hours, and allowing check-out of periodicals.
 Later, they developed a librarian training course that was offered through the library.

 When the library officially joined the Federal Depository Library Program in 1891, Hasse set to work on classifying its United States Department of Agriculture documents.
 The Dewey Decimal Classification (DDC) system was largely in use at this time, but it was not "suitable" for Hasse's needs.
 She needed a more specific system, and one not classified by author as government documents frequently do not have an author listed beyond the department.
 Classifying by department seemed to make the most sense; however, this proved equally problematic as many departments begin with the same word.
 Thus, Hasse devised an inverted, departmental system for classification, e.g., "Agriculture, Dept. of" rather than "Dept. of Agriculture."
 As her system for government documents differed significantly from the rest of the library's collection, which was organized by DDC, Hasse marked them as a special collection.

 During her tenure at the LAPL, Hasse also organized the Santa Barbara, Santa Monica, Pasadena, Riverside, and local normal school collections as well.
 She also began attending local and national conferences, publishing bibliographies with some regularity, was promoted to First Assistant, and began to go by "Adelaide R." rather than simply, "Addie."
 Early in her career, Hasse gained the attention of prominent librarians and made a rather notable name for herself in the field.

 While Hasse's work with Kelso significantly improved many areas of the LAPL and earned them high marks with outsiders, the duo increasingly found themselves in trouble with the local library board.
 The board, consisting of men, was unhappy with their frequent travel to conferences, living arrangements, and outspokenness on community issues.
 After enduring much harassment, pay decreases, threats to cut library funding, and general moral outrage from the board, Hasse and Kelso resigned from their positions in 1895.